ngx-builders/ngx-pwa-offline/README.md

-# Angular Offline
+# Angular PWA Offline

-RxJS operator and other utils catching offline errors in Angular apps.
+RxJS operator and other utils catching offline errors in Angular apps and PWA.

 ## Angular onsite training